api-ai/Dialogflow/README.md

 # Dialogflow
 We’ve changed our name!
 API.AI is now Dialogflow.
-Learn more here.
+Learn more [here]().

+You can find our client libraries and samples here: https://github.com/dialogflow